Log rationally connected surfaces: An example

 \begin{construction} Take $U=\A^1\times \A^1$ with the natural projection $\pi$ to the first factor $T=\A^1$.
 Pick two points $p_1, p_2$ on $T$.
 For each $i=1,2$, remove $\pi^{-1}(p_i)$ from $U$ and glue back a disjoint union of a triple $\A^1$ and a double $\A^1$.
 We obtain a new surface $q:U'\to T$.
 We can achieve this by embedding $U$ into $\P^1\times \P^1$, taking further blow ups and deleting some extra divisors.
 Take any log smooth model $(X,D)$ with the interior $U'$. \end{construction}

 \proof[Proof of Proposition \ref{prop:e}] First $q:U'\to T$ gives an $\A^1$-ruling over $\A^1$, in particular, we have $\kappa(X,D)=-\infty$.
 The proof of Lemma \ref{lem:A} implies that $(X,D)$ is not log rationally connected.
 For the fundamental group of $U'$, an easy calculation via Van Kampen's theorem shows that it is simply connected.
-Finally by the construction of log Albanese variety \cite{Iitaka77} and the rationality of $X$, But the later is trivial due to $\pi_1(U')=0$, we have $q(X,D)=0$.
+Finally by the construction of log Albanese variety \cite{Iitaka77} and the rationality of $X$, we have The later is trivial because $\pi_1(U')=0$.
+Therefore we have $q(X,D)=0$.